anurag5sh/task-management-system-in-go/Readme.md

 11. Document the API

 This structure provides a solid foundation for building the Real-time Task Management System.
 As you implement each part, you'll gain experience with Go's core concepts, including HTTP servers, database operations, WebSockets, channels, and concurrency.

-Would you like me to elaborate on any specific part of the implementation?